Artists show their work at the inaugural 2023 Pittsburgh Art Book Fair at the Carnegie Museum of Art // Photo by Patrick Fisher

 • Music & Entertainment – Producers, venues, musicians, and performers

-• Publishing – Print or electronic businesses and content creators, editors, and writers
+• Publishing – Print or electronic businesses and content creators, editors, and writer

 To read a full list of eligible and ineligible expenses for grant funds, please download the full grant guidelines.